I’ve tried calling a few times but nobody answers. Are you guys out of business?

 No. It can be dangerous to map a car that has fluid leaks of any sort.
 Please fix them before you arrive.
 You don’t want a burnt out car and we don’t want to burn our building down.
 It’s much easier to remedy a leak than to replace a car.
 The cost of cleaning up dropped fluid is charged to the customer.

 That depends.
-If you know why it’s on and you expect it to be on (such as if you removed the catalyst for Motorsport) then you’re probably OK.
-If you don’t know why it’s on, definitely get it checked and fixed to avoid disappointment.
+If you know why it’s on and you expect it to be on (such as you’ve removed the catalyst for Motorsport use) then you’re probably OK if that is the only reason for the MIL lamp being on.
+If you don’t know why it’s on, definitely get it checked and fixed before booking in to avoid disappointment.

 How do I know if my ride height is high enough?